 A: Following the Distribution, GRAIL and Illumina will be separate companies with separate management teams and separate boards of directors and Illumina may retain up to 14.5% of the outstanding shares of our common stock.
-GRAIL will enter into a separation and distribution agreement with Illumina to effect the separation and provide a framework for the relationship between GRAIL and Illumina after the Spin-Off (the "Separation and Distribution Agreement"), and will enter into certain other agreements, including a Tax Matters Agreement (as defined below), and a Stockholder and Registration Rights Agreement (as defined below) with respect to Illumina's continuing ownership of GRAIL common stock.
+GRAIL will enter into a separation and distribution agreement with Illumina to effect the separation and provide a framework for the relationship between GRAIL and Illumina after the Spin-Off (the "Separation and Distribution Agreement"), and will enter into certain other agreements, including a Tax Matters Agreement (as defined below), an Employee Matters Agreement (as defined below), and a Stockholder and Registration Rights Agreement (as defined below) with respect to Illumina's continuing ownership of GRAIL common stock.
 These agreements will allocate between GRAIL and Illumina the obligations of Illumina and its subsidiaries attributable to periods prior to, at and after the Distribution and govern the relationship between GRAIL and Illumina following the Spin-Off.
-In addition to the aforementioned agreements, we are also currently party to, or intend to enter into, various other agreements with Illumina and its subsidiaries, including a supply and commercialization agreement and license agreements.
-For additional information regarding the Separation and Distribution Agreement, Tax Matters Agreement, and Stockholder and Registration Rights Agreement, see the sections entitled "Risk Factors-Risks Relating to the Spin-Off" and "Certain Relationships and Related Party Transactions" beginning on pages 87 and 217, respectively, of this Information Statement.
+In addition to the aforementioned agreements, we are also currently party to, or intend to enter into, various other agreements with Illumina ind its subsidiaries, including a supply and commercialization agreement and license agreements.
+For additional information regarding the Separation and Distribution Agreement, Tax Matters Agreement, Employee Matters Agreement, and Stockholder and Registration Rights Agreement, see the sections entitled "Risk Factors-Risks Relating to the Spin-Off" and "Certain Relationships and Related Party Transactions" beginning on pages 88 and 223, respectively, of this Information Statement